-- Approves the May Revision adjustments to the Cal Grant program, providing \$2.3 billion General Fund in 2023-24, \$2.5 billion General Fund in 2024-25 and \$2.8 billion ongoing General Fund in 2025-26 to support caseload increases. - Rejects the May Revision proposal to reduce funding for the Middle Class Scholarship program, and instead provides \$513 million ongoing General Fund and \$405 million one-time General Fund in 2025-26. - Approves the May Revision proposal to provide \$77 million one-time General Fund to support Middle Class Scholarship caseload increases in 2024-25.
+- Approves the May Revision adjustments to the Cal Grant program, providing \$2.3 billion General Fund in 2023-24, \$2.5 billion General Fund in 2024-25 and \$2.8 billion ongoing General Fund in 2025-26 to support caseload increases. - Rejects the May Revision proposal to reduce funding for the Middle Class Scholarship program.
+Creates a new structure for the program by setting a target of covering 35 percent of students' remaining financial need, including intent language to provide \$918 million to cover these costs in 2026-27, and allowing the commission to borrow from the General Fund in 2025-26 to support student payments. - Approves the May Revision proposal to provide \$77 million one-time General Fund to support Middle Class Scholarship caseload increases in 2024-25. - Approves the May Revision proposals to support the Golden State Teacher Grant program. - Approves trailer bill language to require institutions participating in the Cal Grant program to provide the Student Aid Commission with Cal Grant recipient data. - Provides \$10 million one-time General Fund to support the California Indian Nations College.

-- Approves placeholder trailer bill language to make technical changes to the program to improve implementation. - Approves the Governor's Budget and May Revision proposals to provide \$50 million onetime General Fund and \$14.2 million in carry-over funds to support the Golden State Teacher Grant program.
-Includes trailer bill language specifying that applicants between July 1 2025 to June 30, 2026 shall receive grants of \$10,000 and placeholder trailer bill language. - Approves the Governor's Budget proposal to provide \$20 million one-time General Fund to support college operations for California College of the Arts. - Approves the Governor's Budget proposal to provide \$1.4 million one-time General Fund in 25-26 and \$3 million ongoing General Fund in 26-27 for equipment and other operating costs. - Approves the Governor's Budget proposal to provide one position and \$230,000 ongoing General Fund to support a Chief Information Security Officer position. - Approves placeholder trailer bill language to require institutions participating in the Cal Grant program to provide the Student Aid Commission with Cal Grant recipient data. - Approves the May Revision proposals to adjust funding for the Chafee Foster Youth Program, Law Enforcement Personnel Dependents Scholarship Awards, and Public Interest Attorney Loan Repayment Program to reflect caseload. - Approves the May Revision proposal to for trailer bill language authorizing the Commission to use cohort default rates certified in 2020 to determine institutional eligibility through 2026-27. - Provides \$10 million one-time General Fund to support the California Indian Nations College.
+- Approves the Governor's Budget proposal to provide \$20 million one-time General Fund to support college operations for California College of the Arts. - Approves the Governor's Budget proposal to provide \$1.4 million one-time General Fund in 25-26 and \$3 million ongoing General Fund in 26-27 for equipment and other operating costs. - Approves the Governor's Budget proposal to provide one position and \$230,000 ongoing General Fund to support a Chief Information Security Officer position. - Approves the May Revision proposals to adjust funding for the Chafee Foster Youth Program, Law Enforcement Personnel Dependents Scholarship Awards, and Public Interest Attorney Loan Repayment Program to reflect caseload. - Approves the May Revision proposal to for trailer bill language authorizing the Commission to use cohort default rates certified in 2020 to determine institutional eligibility through 2026-27.